mgechev/blog.mgechev.com/content/post/2018-03-11-machine-learning-bundling-webpack-javascript-markov-chain.md

 /c
 ```

 In this case, if we're interested in analyzing the application we most likely want to think of both `/a/a` and `/a/b` as `/a/:id`.
-The navigation graph, which contains aggregated information based on the routes of our application we'll call **page graph**, or **route graph**.
-The navigation graph from above, translated to page graph will look like:
+The navigation graph, which contains aggregated information based on the routes of the application we'll call a **page graph**, or a **route graph**.
+The navigation graph from above, translated to a page graph will look like:

 <img src="/images/mlx/page-graph.svg" style="display: block; margin: auto; margin-top: 25px; margin-bottom: 25px; transform: scale(1.2);">